rafaelserey/tmux-vim-p1/README.md

 # P1 tmux/vim config files
-* Repository dedicated to save tmux and vim config files used in P1 - (Programação 1 - UFCG)
+* Repository dedicated to storing tmux and vim config files used in P1 - (Programação 1 - UFCG)